 Industry design standards can be used to establish a minimum level of safety.
 Manufacturing and selling items that fall below those design standards may be considered negligence, and if a substandard item’s design injures you, taking legal action to recover compensation is your right.

-DO WARNING LABELS MAKE A DIFFERENCE?
+DO WARNING LABELS MAKE A DIFFERENCE IN A DEFECTIVE PRODUCT LIABILITY CASE?

 A consumer item may be designed defectively even if it includes proper warnings regarding the risk that is posed.
 A common misunderstanding is that a dangerous item may be exempt from legal examination if plenty of warning stickers are attached to it.
 That’s incorrect.